What Would You Say to Your Mom This Mother’s Day?

 This Mother's Day, I have a few things to tell my mom.

 When I look back at photos of when I was younger, I understand why you were always trying to get me to stop wearing black.
-You’re right- I really do look more approachable when I wear vibrant colors.
-And you’re right about my hair.
+You're right- I really do look more approachable when I wear vibrant colors.
+And you're right about my hair.
 I could be wearing a bag, but if my hair is washed and styled, I somehow manage to look put together.
-I wish I could tell you that I spend the time on my hair that you want me to, but I don’t.
+I wish I could tell you that I spend the time on my hair that you want me to, but I don't.
 I get there one day though.
+Maybe when my boy is grown and I get more than four hours of sleep in a night.

 I know you probably wished that you could have given us kids more, but you did the best with what you had and I really appreciate that.